-“If you’re in time with the horse, your feet go forward when he kicks, and when he comes up, they go back,” he said describing what bronco riding was like.
+“If you’re in time with the horse, your feet go forward when he kicks, and when he comes up, they go back,” he said describing what bronco riding was like to Ernest Hillen in a 1973 Weekend Magazine interview.
 “It’s like sitting in a rocking chair.”

 Only a true cowboy could describe sitting atop a 1500-lb snorting, twisting, bucking beast that wants to do nothing but toss its rider as ‘sitting in a rocking chair.’
 But then many have said the place where Ken felt most comfortable was in the saddle.